 It’s not uncommon to see teenagers in the gym these days.
-In fact, their interest often starts surprisingly early – at around 12 – leaving many parents concerned about the possible implications and side-effects.
+Their interest starts surprisingly early – around 12 – leaving many parents concerned about the possible implications and side effects.

 A workout for a teenager should be treated like any other physical activity designed to promote a more active lifestyle and avoid obesity.
-Therefore, the chosen exercises should be less heavy in terms of impact and duration, and should be closely supervised by a professional instructor.
+Therefore, the chosen exercises should be less heavy in impact and duration and be closely supervised by a professional instructor.
 Bodybuilding exercises designed to increase muscle mass are not recommended for this age group.

-When performed correctly, exercises can result in an improvement in cardiovascular circulation, flexibility, motor ability, posture, and concentration.
+When performed correctly, exercises can improve cardiovascular circulation, flexibility, motor ability, posture, and concentration.

 Seek a doctor’s advice about the best activity for your teenager.
-If you do opt for a gym, close supervision is strongly advised and always be sure to find a qualified professional and a reputable establishment.
-And remember, the most important is to be active, so encourage your teenager to choose something that will really benefit them.
+If you opt for a gym, close supervision is strongly advised, and always be sure to find a qualified professional and a reputable establishment.
+And remember, the most important is to be active, so encourage your teenager to choose something that will benefit them.